 It’s a Monday Rewind!
 Yellow Brick Home has over 11 years of archives, so from time to time, we’ll be sharing our favorites from posts past.
 This tutorial was originally published on October 4, 2018.
 Enjoy!

-It’s October!
-Temperatures are dropping, leaves are changing colors and Kim is beginning to ask if it’s too early to play holiday music.
-(Yes, my dear.
-It is way too early!)
-Cooler weather also has us itching to extend the usability of our outdoor spaces, and what better way to keep warm outdoors on chilly autumn evenings than a good old-fashioned fire pit?
-Our pit came together in one day, and it cost right around $450.
+Whether it’s a chilly summer evening or cooler weather on the way, we’re always looking to extend the usability of our outdoor spaces, and what better way to keep warm outdoors than a good old-fashioned fire pit?
+Our DIY pit came together in one day, and it cost right around $450.
 Here’s how!